Telehealth Informed Consent

 9. Emergencies

 Telehealth is not for medical emergencies.
-If you are experiencing an emergency, call 911 or go to the nearest emergency room.
+If you are experiencing an emergency, call 995 for an ambulance or go to the nearest hospital Accident & Emergency department.

 10. Acknowledgement